Ritesht95/ECommerceWeb/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.0.

+It is an E-Commerce website developed using Angular 6 and PHP Back-end (RESTful APIs) which includes Client-Side and Admin-Side(For Administrator and Sellers) in which registered users can get suggestions/offers, filter products according to their choices, buy products and track their orders. admin can manage sellers, shipping of orders, categories of products, etc. and sellers can manage their products, categories of products and their shop information.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.